Looking for a current development application? Want to know what’s happening in your neighbourhood? Click here.

 Development Variance Permits are permits authorized by City Council to allow variances to certain requirements of the City’s Zoning Bylaw, Sign Bylaw, or Subdivision and Development Servicing Bylaw.

+The Official Community Plan (OCP) is the main land use plan for the City and focuses on future land uses in the five to twenty year timeline.
 The OCP may be amended, from time to time, with regard to specific issues or proposals.

 Owners of property may apply to amend the zoning on their property.
 Zoning Bylaw Text amendments amend a requirement or regulation within the Bylaw affecting a particular zone.